oinone/oinone-docs/en/UserManual/Designers/UIDesigner/view-type.md

 2. Sorting: The table provides two ways to set the sorting, and they have different scopes:
    + Single field sort (list header setting)
      - Action position: Directly click the table column title next to the sort icon.
      - Valid logic: Sorting only applies to the currently clicked field.
 This is a quick, single-level sort that overwrites any currently applied sorting rules (including the multi-field sorting set in the popup).
+   - Multi-field sorting (icon popover Settings)
+     - Action location: Click the sort icon in the top right corner of the table.
-Once the configuration is complete, click the "OK" button to apply multilevel sorting.
+     - Valid logic: Multiple fields can be sorted and manually dragged to adjust the priority (the higher the priority, the higher the priority)Once the configuration is complete, click the "OK" button to apply multilevel sorting.
    + Multi-field sorting (icon popover Settings)
-     - Action location: Click the sort icon in the top right corner of the table.
-     - Valid logic: Multiple fields can be sorted and manually dragged to adjust the priority (the higher the priority, the higher the priority)
 3. Remove sorting
    + Single field sort: Click the "Unsort" button next to the column title.
    + Multi-field sort: Click the Delete icon next to the field